-So then you go to the doctor, he or she runs some labs, and they sit down with you and they go well, everything looks normal.
+So you go to the doctor, he or she runs some labs, and they sit down with you and they go well: everything looks normal.

 But you don’t feel normal.

-This is the sad thing about hormone transition: women keep going to the doctor.
-And the doctor says, well, your labs look normal.
-You say: “But I don’t feel normal”.
+This is the sad thing about hormone transition: women keep going to the doctor, and the doctor says: "Your labs look normal."
+You say: “But I don’t feel normal."
 So they try again, your labs look normal, but you still don’t feel normal.
-And eventually they’ll prescribe antidepressants or maybe birth control.
+And eventually they’ll prescribe anti-depressants or maybe birth control.
 I cannot tell you how mad this makes me!
 There are so many women out there suffering needlessly!

 I always find that it’s most important how YOU FEEL and not what’s on your labs.
 Plus, those ranges are averages of your geographical area that are mixed with old people, young people, healthy people, sick people.

-I don’t know about you, but I don’t want to live in “low average” and feel meh when I can be at “high optimal” and feel great.
+I don’t know about you, but I don’t want to live at “low average” and feel meh when I can be at “high optimal” and feel great.

 If you have an estrogen or progesterone deficiency, why not give you estrogen or progesterone?